-Peter Finnemore is an artist who works predominantly with photographic art, embracing film / video, performance and installation.
+Peter Finnemore is an artist who works predominantly with the broad language of photographic art, embracing traditional and digital photography, film / video, performance, installation, archive and curation.

 His major published works include; The Silent Village, (Ffotogallery, 2010), Gwendraeth House (Ffotogallery, 2000) and Zen Gardener (Oriel Mostyn, 2004).
 Finnemore’s photographic and film artworks are held in a number of private and public collections including The Lidice Memorial Museum, Czech Republic, The Art Museum at Princeton University, New Jersey, USA, The Chrysler Museum of Art, Virginia, USA, Arts Council of Great Britain, Scottish Arts Council and the National Museums of Wales Collection.